svlauer/example-sentences/README.md

 ## Dependencies

-Unless you (La)TeX installation is truly ancient, you should be able to use `example_sentences` without further ado.
+Unless you (La)TeX installation is truly ancient, you should be able to use `example-sentences` without further ado.
 For the record, here is a list of the required packages:

 - [enumitem](https://www.ctan.org/pkg/enumitem) is the only required